 With long wait times, inconvenient appointments and a shortage of available health care providers, many patients are seeking alternative ways to access their health care needs.
 Not only are these patients interested in gaining better access to their primary care needs, but they’re also seeking a greater array of providers, including dieticians, mental health care providers and specialists.
-Millions of patients are abandoning the traditional institution-centred model and interested in adopting telemedicine and virtual appointments to help manage their health holistically.
+Millions of patients are abandoning the traditional institution-centred model and interested in adopting telemedicine and virtual appointments to help manage their health holistically-and we know why.

 Virtual consultations with health care providers are set to become the norm within a decade and predicted to outnumber face-to-face consultations, according to Geneticist Dr. Eric Topol, who was commissioned by the Health Secretary to examine the effects of technology on the health care system.
 More patients are using platforms like Skype or Facetime to contact their health care providers, however, these platforms were not conceived with their users’ health care needs in mind, nor compliant with basic healthcare regulations like PIPEDA and PHIPA in Canada and HIPAA in the United States.